Edric-Matwiejew/QuOp_MPI/README.rst

     cd dist
     pip3 install quop_mpi-1.0.0.tar.gz

-Before importing QuOp_MPI in a python script, ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH environment variable.
+Ensure that the path to the FFTW and HDF5 libraries is present in the LD_LIBRARY_PATH environment variable.

-If they are not present:
+If they are not present, execute the following command or (even better) append it to your .bashrc:

 ::